envoidia/Touhou-Spellbroken-Dream-Festival/README.txt

-This code cannot be ran, and is provided purely for educational and referential purposes.
+This code cannot be ran on its own.
 Go to https://insys.itch.io/sdf to download the game for free.

 Below is the README that comes with normal copies of the game.